jonseymour/osx-loopback/README.md

 #NAME#
-osx-loopback - demonstrate a problem with TCPConn.CloseWrite() on loopback OSX -> VirtualBox connections
+vbox-portforward - demonstrate a problem with TCPConn.CloseWrite() on loopback OSX -> VirtualBox connections

 #DESCRIPTION#